 Director Compensation.
 Our directors who are not employees of us or our subsidiaries are entitled to receive compensation for their services as directors.
-Our current directors who received such compensation in 2010 were Norman S. Edelcup, Edward J. Hardin, Ann Manix, Glenn R. Simmons and Steven L. Watson.
+Our current directors who received such compensation in 2011 were Serena S. Connelly, Norman S. Edelcup, Edward J. Hardin, Ann Manix, Glenn R. Simmons and Steven L. Watson.
+Effective July 1, 2011, our board of directors increased the annual retainers paid to our nonemployee directors.
+The table below reflects the annual rates of the retainers for 2011 for our nonemployee directors and committee members before and after July 1, 2011 and the aggregate amount paid during 2011 at such annual rates.